Lets-Make-a-Program/DotCom/_posts/2022-03-12-hello-world-csharp.md

 - See what other commands are available when you type `Console.`  *Eventually we'll explore this, but see if you can figure some of it out yourself!*
 - Whatever else you can think of!  **Have fun with it!!**

 Well folks, that concludes this lesson.
-Pat yourself on the back, because **we made a program**! 😁
+Pat yourself on the back, because:
+> **We made a program**! 😁